 The complexity and scale of crime, cyber-crime included, in the public safety sector demands real-time responses; something that can’t be guaranteed entirely by human capability.
-As a consequence, the implementation of advanced technologies with artificial intelligence (AI) at the core has proven to be an excellent use case in public safety.
-According to a survey done by Accenture, 65% of citizens across countries like Germany, France, the US, UK, and Australia, want their governments to start leveraging AI to help fight public threats and boost security, both online and online.
+As a consequence, the implementation of advanced technologies with impacts of artificial intelligence AI at the core has proven to be an excellent use case in public safety.
+According to a survey done by Accenture, 65% of citizens across countries like Germany, France, the US, the UK, and Australia, want their governments to start leveraging AI to help fight public threats and boost security, both online and online.

 Operations re-imagined in public safety agencies

 Public safety agencies can leverage the power of AI to re-imagine operations via AI-based Labs such as the Accenture Federal Digital Studio; a turnkey solution that can help agencies identify new opportunities for using data in the public safety sector.
 In policing, for example, AI is morphing into operational areas like investigation management, intelligence, and case file preparation to free up time and enable law enforcement officers to focus on high-priority activities within the community.